Alfred Hitchcock's unrealized projects: King Lear

+Dark Duty

+On October 8, 1948, Hitchcock's representative Albert Margolies told The New York Times that once the director had completed Under Capricorn (1949), one of his next projects would be Dark Duty, based on the 1931 novel by Margaret Wilson which chronicles an innocent man who is sentenced to death.
+According to Patrick McGilligan, Wilson knew Hitchcock wanted to buy the rights to the novel and she pushed up the asking price so high that the project became financially unviable.
+The Los Angeles Times reported that Hitchcock's next film after I Confess (1953) would be Dark Duty, "which will be made in France".

+The Spider and the Fly

+Albert Margolies also announced in October 1948 that upon completion of Under Capricorn (1949), Hitchcock would next direct The Spider and the Fly (1949), in addition to I Confess and Dark Duty.
+Robert Hamer took the helm instead.

+Lorna Doone

+On October 25, 1948, Hitchcock announced plans to film the H. D. Blackmore novel Lorna Doone for Transatlantic Pictures.
+However, American producer Edward Small had previously registered the film title in the U.S. and told Hitchcock he would not be able to release his version in America as Lorna Doone.

+1950s

-The Bramble Bush (1951–1953)
+The Bramble Bush

 The Bramble Bush would have been an adaptation of a 1948 novel by David Duncan about a disaffected Communist agitator who, on the run from the police, is forced to adopt the identity of a murder suspect.
 The story would be adapted to take place in Mexico and San Francisco.

 The project, originally to come after I Confess (1953) as a Transatlantic Pictures production to be released by Warner Bros., had a high budget which made it a difficult project.
 Hitchcock did not feel that any of the scripts lifted the movie beyond an ordinary chase story, and Warner Brothers allowed him to kill the project and move on to Dial M for Murder (1954).

 The theme of the hero assuming a dangerous new identity would become the kernel of the script for North by Northwest (1959).
 Michelangelo Antonioni's film The Passenger (1975) tells a similar story, but is not based on Duncan's book.
 The 1960 film The Bramble Bush, starring Richard Burton and Barbara Rush, and released by Warner Bros., was based on a Charles Mergendahl novel, and had no relation to Duncan's book.

+She Who Was No More

+According to film historian Susan Hayward, Hitchcock missed out on purchasing the film rights to 1952's Celle qui n'était plus, by French crime fiction writing duo Boileau-Narcejac, by just a few hours.
+Henri-Georges Clouzot, who had just finished The Wages of Fear (1953), got to the authors first and optioned the rights, preventing Hitchcock from making a film of the story first.
+Clouzot's adaptation, Diabolique (1955), was a critical and commercial success.